 The Seattle Symphony brings French and British music to the Haller Lake neighborhood with Ravel’s celebrated Mother Goose Suite and featuring 2018 Young Artist, bassoonist Kipras Mažeika.

 Pablo Rus Broseta is Associate Conductor of the Seattle Symphony, having originally been appointed Assistant Conductor in 2015.
 During the 2017–2018 season, he leads the Seattle Symphony in a wide variety of concerts, including an all-Russian program with pianist Beatrice Rana, Carmina burana and a festival of Prokofiev concertos.

-Kipras Mažeika is in 11th grade, and he has studied the bassoon since 2012 with Francine Peterson.
+Kipras Mažeika is in 12th grade, and he has studied the bassoon since 2012 with Francine Peterson.
 He plays in the Seattle Youth Symphony, Seattle Collaborative Orchestra, and at his school, University Prep.

 Clair de lune from Suite bergamasque

 Allegro moderato from Bassoon Concerto in F major, “Grand Concerto”